burakbayramli/nomadicterrain/README.md

 # Nomadic Terrain

 A Flask web app that carries features that could not be placed in BBApps, on https://burakbayramli.github.io.
-BBApps runs on pure HTML/Javascript, it has not server side functionality.
-What could not be placed there is in Nomadicterrain.
+BBApps runs on pure HTML/Javascript, it has no server side functionality.
+What could not be placed there is served via nomadicterrain.
 To start simply run `main.py`.

 ### Features